DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Advanced Audit Trails and Compliance Reporting

-DataSunrise’s ScyllaDB Data Activity History feature maintains detailed logs of all database operations, enabling organizations to track changes, investigate incidents, and demonstrate compliance with regulatory requirements such as GDPR, HIPAA, and PCI DSS.
+DataSunrise’s Data Activity History logs every operation and supports compliance with GDPR, HIPAA, and PCI DSS.

 Screenshot of DataSunrise’s audit trail interface, showing a detailed log of database activities with filters for date, user, and operation type